-There are readings on the study direct site.

-You should try to do all the main reading listed each week, except where suggested otherwise (for example, in weeks where more than one topic is covered and it's suggested you choose between two areas).
-You should also try and dip into some of the secondary commentaries.
+There's no study pack.
+Instead readings are posted on Canvas and the library reading list system.
+Core readings on SyD have a \ star by them.
+You should try to do all the core reading each week, except where suggested otherwise (in some weeks I've suggested you choose one or two readings out of a larger number).
+You should try to dip into some of the secondary commentaries.
 The secondary commentaries are listed in rough order of priority and can also be used as further reading on topics you want to write an essay about.